dakom/awsm/crates/web/README.md

 ## About

-awsm_web is mid-level crate for rust-powered wasm, especially gamedev / immersive experience things that need higher performance and/or no GC

-Although it's an independant crate, it's primarily used as a building block in the [awsm engine](https://github.com/dakom/awsm).
+awsm_web is primarily used as a building block for other crates in the [awsm](https://github.com/dakom/awsm) ecosystem.

 ## Description